carpentries/workshop-template/README.md

     $ gem install jekyll
     ~~~

-    The installs jekyll in `/usr/local/bin`.
-Make sure this directory comes before `/usr/bin` in your `PATH` environment variable such that
+    This installs jekyll in `/usr/local/bin`.
+If you have both versions, make sure this directory comes before `/usr/bin` in your `PATH` environment variable such that

     ~~~
     $ which jekyll